Herb0002/PTInstall/README.md

 This project contains a collection of Bash scripts for installing and managing PTFeeder and PTManager on your server.
 PTFeeder is an add-on for the ProfitTrailer trading bot that provides dynamic settings based on market conditions.
 PTManager is a web interface that allows you to manage your ProfitTrailer and PTFeeder instances.

 Requirements
-A server with a Unix-based operating system.
+A server with a Unix-based operating system. ( i have tested it with ubuntu 22.04 ) ProfitTrailer licenses.
-ProfitTrailer licenses.

 Script Overview